-Fortunately, Eat This, Not That! found the ones that do know what's best, and their researchers rounded up this comprehensive list of the 40 Foods Doctors Always Eat.
-If they invited you over for a meal, here’s what you might find on their plate.
-Read on, and to get the body you’ve always wanted, skip these 30 Foods You Should Never Eat After Age 30.
+Here, these doctors and their researchers rounded up this comprehensive list of the 40 best foods these doctors always eat.
+Essentially, if they invited you over for a meal, here's what you might find on their plate.
+Read on, and to get the body you've always wanted!

 "I consider myself 'pseudo vegetarian' or 'flexitarian' which means that I mainly eat plant based foods," says Rachel Goldman, Ph.D., FTOS, Licensed Psychologist and Clinical Assistant Professor, Department of Psychiatry NYU School of Medicine.
 But she also eats animal by-products.
 One of her go-to protein sources: Eggs.

 While Dr. Goldman will occasionally eat lean meat-based proteins including turkey and chicken, but she will usually find herself reaching for plant-based alternatives like tofu to bump up her intake of the nutrient.
 While protein is often credited for encouraging muscle growth, it is also important for brain health and functioning.

 Fish has a regular rotation in Dr. Goldman's diet, and for good reason.
 Fish such as wild salmon nourish your brain and heart with healthy omega-3 fatty acids.

 An apple a day may keep the doctor away, but you can't keep the experts themselves from reaching for the portable fruit.
 Dr. Goldman often chooses apples as a healthy snack option throughout the day to quell hunger pangs.